Got questions? We got answers!

 - take into consideration the amount of debris you need to dispose of, if you are unsure, be prepared to describe your project to the dumpster rental companies you speak with so they can assist you in picking the right sized roll-off canister

 - contact one or more dumpster rental companies to inquire about pricing and availability.
 Be sure to confirm that the quoted rate is all inclusive for the stated time period, dumpster size, and weight limit.

 - schedule a delivery date and provide any specific details about where you would like to have the dumpster placed on site.
 If you will need the canister during a busy time, like spring, it is best to schedule as far in advance as possible.

-- when your done loading the dumpster, call the company and let them know you are ready for pick up.
+- when you are done loading the dumpster, call the company and let them know you are ready for pick up.
 They should pick up the roll-off canister within 24 hours and take it to the landfill or transfer station.

 These signs might mean your septic tank is full:

-- Strong odor of sewage in the yard
+- A strong odor of sewage in the yard

 - A backed-up toilet